The Great Wall P-Series is all set for its global launch in the summer of 2020, 12 months after its unveiling at Auto Shanghai in April.

 The pickup will be available as a diesel, petrol, hybrid or an electric – offering up to a 300-mile range.
 Great Wall says there will be over 100 different versions of the P-Series in terms of power options, trim levels and ‘driving forms’.

 One of the trims exhibited at Auto Shanghai was the raunchy Adventure model.
 The pickup adopts GWM’s new tough truck signature look, which comprises of a single bar grille, LED daytime-running lights and charcoal fender flares.

 There are also LED lights at the back, an extended sports bar and a nifty tailgate aimed at motocross enthusiasts.
 The vehicle also has a winch, front, rear and centre diffs and seven different off-road settings.

 Great Wall Motors has made no secret that its plans to sell this vehicle around the world, stating it wants to be in the Top 3 best-selling pickups in the world with sales of around 200,000 per year.
 Ambitious, to say the least, considering even the Ranger isn’t even in there!

-A major obstacle to this is its safety performance; the Great Wall Steed only scored a 2-star safety standard but they’re targeting all five with the new model and has consulted with product engineers around the world, even the US and Canada.
+A major obstacle to this is its safety performance; the Great Wall Steed only scored a two-star ANCAP safety standard but it’s targeting all five stars with the new model and has consulted with product engineers around the world, even the US and Canada.

 GWM has even set up its own testing facility in Melbourne and is set to open a new ‘North American Safety Evaluation Joint Research Laboratory’ in California in conjunction with road safety experts Autoliv.